bhardwaj-hrishabh/Image-Gallery/README.md

 # Image-Gallery

-I made this project to learn HTML and CSS and sofe effects
+I made this project to learn HTML and CSS and some effects